Lando Norris: Other ventures

-In September 2021, Norris launched an eponymous kart racing brand known as LN Racing Kart.
-The manufacturing is supported by the OTK Kart Group, while operations are carried out by Ricky Flynn Motorsport, who Norris won the Karting World Championship with in 2014.
+In 2021, Norris launched an eponymous kart racing brand known as LN Racing Kart.
+The manufacturing for the group is supported by the OTK Kart Group, while operations are carried out by Ricky Flynn Motorsport, who Norris won the Karting World Championship with in 2014.
 The chassis debuted in international competition in 2022, winning its maiden World Cup in the OK-N class two years later.